 Career Services assists students in achieving their career goals.
-Career planning is provided to students in a variety of formats to include online job postings, an online self-assessment and career inventory, and programs to assist in developing a resume, cover letter and interviewing skills.
-For more information, contact Career Services, Cynthia S. Ross Hall, Suite 225, (581-6769, hirecameronaggies@cameron.edu).
+Career planning is provided for students in a variety of formats including online job postings, an online self-assessment and career inventory, and programs to assist in developing a resume, cover letter and interviewing skills.
+For more information, contact Career Services, located in the Office of Student Development, North Shepler, Room 314 (581-2209, hirecameronaggies@cameron.edu).